Kittyhacker101-Software/KatWeb/README.md

 - nosniff - Prevents web browsers from sniffing away content types.
 - sameorigin - Prevents other web-sites from stealing your content using iframes.
 - gzip - HTTP compression for files.
 Keep this on unless you are attempting to host on a Raspberry Pi Zero :P
+- dyn - Dynamic content control.
+Directions below
-- dynamicServing - Serve content differently by domain.
-If a folder for that domain is not present, it defaults to /html/
+  * serving - Serve content differently by domain.
+Non-configured domains default to /html/
-- cacheStruct - Caches Dynamic Serving folder structure, enabling this will require you to restart the server for Dynamic Serving folders to be added/removed.
+  * cache - Caches content rules.
+If enabled, the server must be restarted for any content rules to change.
 - silent - Don't log anything.
 Also disables most error checking, so be careful!
 - hcache - Simple HTTP Cache.
 Directions below
   * enabled - If Simple HTTP Cache should be enabled.